martinwake/vale-gov-style/README.md

 # Check for GOV.UK style
-This repository contains rules for the [style checking tool Vale](https://vale.sh/) that check against the [GOV.UK A-Z Style Guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style) and [Words to avoid list](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#words-to-avoid).
+This repository contains rules for the [style checking tool Vale](https://vale.sh/) that check against some of the rules in the [GOV.UK A-Z Style Guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style).

 ## Things to note